Home

 Outside of work, I’m a keen runner, casual weightlifter, indoor rower, and decent skier.
 I enjoy travel and the theatre.
 I live in Somerset’s Chew Valley with my wife and our two children.

-This homepage is a place where I store some of my thoughts on the many topics above, in a blog format.
-Some of this is for my own future reference.
-Some is to help signpost others.
-Some is catharsis.
-The quality varies.
-You can find the posts here.
-Other online outputs find their way to Facebook (for family and friends), to LinkedIn (for work), to Strava (for fitness), to Twitter (for politics), and, very occasionally, to Instagram.
+This blog is a working notebook—part reflection, part reference, part provocation.
+Some entries are tightly reasoned; others are still forming.
+You’ll find them all here.
+Other online outputs find their way to Facebook (for family and friends), to LinkedIn (for work), to Strava (for fitness), to Twitter (for miscellanea), and, very occasionally, to Instagram.

 The best way to contact me is my email.
 If you can’t guess my address, you can use the form here.